babeliumproject/flex-embeddable-player/README.md

 	$ cd babelium-flex-embeddable-player/dist
 	$ cp babeliumPlayer.* <target_directory>/

+**NOTE:** Many files are copied in the `dist` folder, but we are only interested in the files that begin with `babeliumPlayer`.

-If you wan to use the embeddable player to give Moodle access to your Babelium server read below.
+If you want to use the embeddable player to give Moodle access to your Babelium server read below.

 Enabling Moodle support in the Babelium server
 --------------------------------------------
 If you are using your own Babelium server and want to enable Moodle instances to access the exercises stored there, you have to take additional steps, such as placing some API files and compiling a special version of the video player.

-Clone the Moodle plugin repository:
+Clone the Moodle plug-in repository:

 	$ git clone git://github.com/babeliumproject/moodle-plugins.git babelium-moodle-plugins